History of Andre Agassi in Timeline

 2001: Sampras Defeats Agassi at US Open

 In 2001, Pete Sampras defeated Andre Agassi in the US Open quarterfinals in four sets.
-Notably, there were no breaks of serve during the entire match.
-This match is considered one of the best in history due to the high level of play.
+The match is considered one of the best in history.
+No breaks of serve occurred during the match, and reruns of the match are frequently featured on television, especially during US Open rain delays.

-In 2001, the Andre Agassi Charitable Foundation opened the Andre Agassi College Preparatory Academy in Las Vegas for at-risk children.
+In 2001, the Andre Agassi Charitable Foundation opened the Andre Agassi College Preparatory Academy in Las Vegas.

-In 2001, the sports-themed restaurant Official All Star Café closed down.
+In 2001, the sports-themed restaurant chain, Official All Star Café, co-owned by Andre Agassi, closed down.

 In 2002, Agassi defeated Federer at the finals of the Miami Open.